roldanjrgl/roldanjrgl.github.io/_posts/2023-08-25-23-huggingface-deep-dive-1-sequence-classification-with-bert.md

 # Using a pretrained BERT model for sequence classification

 # Setup model and tokenizer
-The BERT model was proposed in (BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding)[https://arxiv.org/abs/1810.04805]
+The BERT model was proposed in [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805).

+TODO: To use this model with Huggingface wee need to understand the difference between the model architecture and the checkpoint .
+- TODO: Example model architecture and class (BertForSequenceClassification)
+- TODO: Example checkpoint (nlptown/bert-base-multilingual-uncased-sentiment)